FarronF/limerick-council-meetings/meetings/2017/11/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 19th October 2017.md

 A Vote of Congratulations was extended to the team representing Cappamore Fire Brigade

-on winning ‘Limerick’s Fittest Superstars.’---
+on winning ‘Limerick’s Fittest Superstars.’
+---
 7

 A Vote of Congratulations was also extended to Murroe/Boher on winning the County